michael-burke4/VarvBot/readme.md

 -"commands_path": VarvBot works by reading in all of the .js files found within the commands folder.
 You can customize the name/location of this commands folder by changing this variable.
 I would reccommend _not changing this_ and following the provided format.

--"yahoo_key": Varvbot can use the yahoo finance api to find and present stock information.
-In order to use this api yourself, you'll need to get an api key from here: https://rapidapi.com/apidojo/api/yahoo-finance1/.
-If you don't feel like doing this, just delete the stock.js file from the commands folder and everything should be fine.
+-"rapid_api_key": Varvbot uses rapid api for the love calculator and stock functions.
+In order to use these apis yourself, you'll need to get an api key from here: https://rapidapi.com/apidojo/api/yahoo-finance1/.
+If you don't feel like doing this, just delete the stock.js and love.js files from the commands folder and everything should be fine.
+RapidAPI uses the same key for all of its different apis, so the yahoo finance and love calculator apis work with just the rapi_api_key.

 You should be able to simply replace the "api_key_here" with the token you copied onto your clipboard from the discord developer portal, and then rename config-example.json to config.json.